Airalo Unveils Bill Shock Campaign Starring Ken Jeong As The Face Of Surprise Roaming Fees

-- PR Newswire) LEWES, Del., Aug.
-20, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Airalo, the world's leading eSIM provider, is excited to announce the launch of its newest campaign, "Bill Shock," featuring beloved actor
+LEWES, Del., Aug.
+20, 2024 /PRNewswire/ -- Airalo, the world's leading eSIM provider, is excited to announce the launch of its newest campaign, "Bill Shock," featuring beloved actor and comedian Ken

 Jeong.
 In this innovative and hilarious campaign, Ken Jeong plays Bill Shock, personifying the unexpected and often exorbitant roaming fees unsuspecting travelers face while abroad.